jumson/criticalis/README.md

 ## Kinds of Improvements
 ### Corrections
-Specifically, the correcting of older works where a computer generated version (using Optical Character Recognition) may have made mistakes due to peculiarities in language and printing styles.
+Specifically, the correcting of older works where a computer generated version (using Optical Character Recognition) may have made mistakes due to peculiarities in language and printing styles (or insufficient algorithms).

 Contributers may reference the original documents, but many of these errors are self evident.